Airler/zabbix-papercut/README.md

-# Zabbix template for PaperCut NG and MF monitoring
+# Zabbix template for PaperCut NG and PaperCut MF monitoring

 ## Overview